 Liquor doesn't have an expiration date like milk, nor a "best by" on the label like some beers do.
 That said, high-proof spirits can go bad once the seal on the bottle has been broken.
-As to whether they're drinkable or not, it's just a matter of how bad they've gone.
-And the drinkability is a matter of taste more than one of food safety like it is with a perishable beverage that has a time stamp on it.
+Their drinkability is a matter of taste more than one of food safety, as it would be with a perishable beverage that has a time stamp on it.

 The Oxidation Blues

 When you find a forgotten bottle of liquor at the back of the liquor cabinet that's already been opened, you may wonder whether or not it's safe to drink.
 If the bottle is more than one-third empty and has been sitting for years, it may taste bad -- or not as it's supposed to taste -- because of oxidation.
 Simply put, too much air is affecting the spirit.
 It's almost as if the liquor is rusting, even though it doesn't contain any actual rust in it.
 The emptier the bottle, the more oxidation goes to work on the spirit because of more air in the bottle.
 In short, it's not dangerous to drink, but if you have a bottle that's been sitting two-thirds empty for more than a year, no need to chuck it.
 Instead, invite some friends over and finish it off before the taste starts to turn.